vungocastis/online-opsec/README.md

 ### VPNs
 * [AirVPN](https://airvpn.org/) - "*A VPN based on OpenVPN and operated by activists and hacktivists in defence of net neutrality, privacy and against censorship.*"

+## Conclusion
+There are a good number of reliable tools available to the averge person for staying safe and private Online.
+This document brings the best of them to you.

+Until this document is finished, it will be updated daily.